 OTHER DRIVER GAVE FALSE INFORMATION AFTER CAR CRASH

-One of our car accident lawyers recently had yet another case of a driver giving false information after a crash.
-Our client was rear-ended and exchanged insurance information (name, address, phone) with the other driver, but the other driver gave our client false information.
-Unfortunately, the police had not been called to the scene and our client did not get the license plate number of the other car.
+One of our car accident attorneys recently had yet another case of a driver giving fake information after a crash.
+MN requires drivers to exchange information after a crash.
+Our client was rear-ended and exchanged insurance information (name, address, phone) with the other driver.
+However, the other driver gave our client false information.
+Unfortunately, the police were not called to the scene and our client did not get the license plate number of the other car.

-If you are involved in a MN car accident, the best thing to do is call and wait until the police arrive so they can write a report.
+If you are involved in a MN car accident, the best thing to do is call and wait until the police arrive.
+The police will write a report and get everyone’s information.
 But at the least, don’t just rely on the information the other driver gives you.
-Get the driver’s license of the driver and definitely get the license plate number of the car.
-Be aware that even the driver’s license number is not enough, because the owner of the car might be a different person than the driver and you might be able to access the owner’s policy even if the driver is not insured.
-If you have a smart phone, get some photos too.
-Take pictures of the car damage to both vehicles, take a picture of the other driver, and take a picture of the driver’s license and the license plate on the car.
+Get the driver’s license of the driver and definitely get the license plate number of the other car.
+The driver’s license number is not enough, because the owner of the car might be a different person than the driver.
+The owner’s insurance actually has primary responsibility for any damage caused by the vehicle.